How to take a Great Photo of your Pet

 Pose

-This is a trickier thing to control, as some dogs can find it quite difficult to take direction!
-If this is the case, bide your time and wait until your dog is relaxed, keep your phone/camera at the ready should they assume a good position.
+Unlike the lighting and angle of your camera, how your dog poses is probably not totally in your control!
+Some dogs can find it quite difficult to take direction so if this is the case for you, bide your time and wait until your dog is relaxed, keeping your phone/camera at the ready should they assume a good position.

-The ideal pose for me to work from is a seated pose, face tilted slightly downward, hind quarters and tail slightly at an angle so I can see as much of them as possible.
-Make sure your Pet is on a flat surface as opposed to a sofa or bed.
+The ideal pose for me to work from is a seated pose, face tilted downward and hind quarters/tail at a 3/4 angle so I can see as much of them as possible.
+Make sure your Pet is on a flat surface like the floor or a table as opposed to a sofa or bed.

 Don't stress if it takes a couple of tries to get it right.
 Your Pet will sense your frustration, which will make it even harder.
 This portrait is something you'll have forever, so don't worry if it takes a week or two to get the best picture.
 It will be so worth it!